traverson/traverson/api.markdown

 `delete(callback)`: Instead of sending a GET request to the last URL in the link traversal process, Traverson will send a DELETE request.
 The callback signature is `callback(err, response, url)`.

 `del(callback)`: An alias for `delete`.

+The handle returned from these methods only has one method:

+`abort()`: Aborts the current link traversal.
+If a HTTP request is in progress, this request is also aborted.
+The callback given to the action method is called with an error with the message `Link traversal process has been aborted.`.